ABOUT THE IMOGEN CUNNINGHAM TRUST

 MEG PARTRIDGE, DIRECTOR

 Meg Partridge, Imogen's granddaughter, is the Director of the Trust.
 Her passion and early exposure to photography began in her father, Rondal Partridge's darkroom as a child, hanging out and rocking prints trays, waiting for the images to appear on the silver paper in the developing tray.
-As a teenage assistant she spotted prints for Imogen, taking the bus, tram and then cable car to get to Imogen's San Francisco house from Meg's home in Berkeley.
+As a teenage she assisted Imogen, spotting prints for her and getting to know Imogen in her professional life.

 In the 1980s, filmmaking became her focus.
 The first directorial effort, the film Portrait of Imogen, was released in 1988.
 An Acadamy Award nominated documentary, it was inspired by a series of interviews that Imogen made with her son Rondal late in her life.
 This lead Meg to make two subsequent films on her photographic family.
 A Visual Life documenting the extraodinary work of her godmother Dorothea Lange and Outta My light, an exploration of the eight decades of photography by her father Rondal.